Can big fashion brands be eco-friendly and sustainable?

 Employee’s rights, working conditions and wages are also considered in sustainable manufacturing.

 Environmental concerns regarding fashion production are CO2 emissions and water pollution.
 Transport from factories to retail outlets is mainly responsible for carbon emissions.
 According to the UN, the fashion industry contributes between 2% and 8.1% of global carbon emissions.
 Freshwater is contaminated during manufacturing due to the use of chemicals and dyes and plastic polymer fibers that break down easily during use and wash, damaging the environment.
+This is why the UNited nations has set up the Fashion Charter for Climate Action.

 Big brands and sustainability